CarmineCella/f8/README.md

 * basic neural networks
 * [plotting](examples/plot1.tcl)

-It also comes with a system library that provides several functionalities, including [threading and sockets](examples/threads_sockets.tcl).
+It also comes with a system library that provides several functionalities, including [threading and sockets](examples/threads_sockets.tcl), and it can also send [OSC messages](examples/osc_like.tcl).

 ### Building